comaps/website/content/support/how-can-i-build-a-route/index.md

   order: 10
 ---

-Organic Maps can build a route for a car trip, bicycle ride, metro or foot walk.
+CoMaps can build a route for a car trip, bicycle ride, metro or foot walk.

 Pick a destination point by tapping on a POI or address or by long tapping on any place.
 At the place information panel, click on the "Route to" button to start route planning.